-- Only use the charger supplied with your instrument.
-Use of another charger may be dangerous. - Only charge your instrument at temperatures between 0° and 40°C. - Comply with the conditions of use defined in the operating manual. - Comply with the storage conditions specified in the operating manual.
+- Only charge your instrument at temperatures between 32° and 104°F (0° and 40°C). - Comply with the conditions of use defined in this user manual. - Comply with the storage conditions specified in this user manual.

 NiMH technology allows a limited number of charge/discharge cycles depending significantly on: